Aliens Exist

 "Aliens Exist" is a song by American rock band Blink-182 from the band's third studio album, Enema of the State (1999).
 It was written primarily by guitarist Tom DeLonge, with additional songwriting credit to bassist Mark Hoppus.
-"Aliens Exist" is a goofy tune about the existence of extraterrestrials.
-DeLonge's longtime fascination with the topic was the basis of the song's foundation.
-The song invokes several references in UFO phenomena, including CIA interference and the Majestic 12.
+The song is based on DeLonge's longtime fascination with the topic of extraterrestrials; and it invokes several references in UFO phenomena, including CIA interference and the Majestic 12.

 The song was positively received upon its inclusion on Enema of the State.
 It was regularly performed by the band until 2002 and was returned to their setlist in 2019.
 Several commentators have viewed the song differently following DeLonge's continued investigation into UFOs later in life; his company To the Stars was instrumental in the 2017 release of military footage of unidentified aircraft, prompting the Pentagon to formally establish the All-domain Anomaly Resolution Office.

 Background

 San Diego suburbanites Blink-182 rose to prominence at the turn of the millennium with their fast-paced pop-punk sound.
 Its members—guitarist Tom DeLonge, bassist Mark Hoppus, and drummer Travis Barker—established themselves with the release of their 1999 album Enema of the State, a multiplatinum release which includes "Aliens Exist".

 DeLonge had long had a fascination with extraterrestrials and UFOs, beginning in middle school when he discovered books at a school library that piqued his interest.
 When touring the country in a van as a part of the mid-nineties skate-punk scene, DeLonge would keep himself occupied with books about paranormal activity.
 Barker recalled DeLonge staring out of his bus window in search of UFOs.
 When the band received their first royalty check after signing to Universal Music Group in 1996, DeLonge bought his first personal computer, which he immediately used to research alien phenomena.
 By the time the band gained fame, DeLonge further committed himself to his research; in one 2001 interview, DeLonge shows off his extensive collection of dozens of UFO books, as well as videocassettes containing hundreds of hours of military interviews testifying their experiences with UFOs.
 DeLonge's bandmates found his preoccupations amusing or gullible: "Honestly, he believes anything he reads," Hoppus sighed to Rolling Stone in 2000.

 The track's songwriting credits are split between DeLonge and Hoppus, who would often debate the subject matter of the song while touring.
 The two would leave each other handcrafted messages on their live performance rigs with duct tape, with DeLonge most commonly saying "aliens exist," while Hoppus would reply "no they don't."
 Barker receives no songwriting credit, as he was considered a touring musician at this point in their career but did serve as the song's arranger, "selecting the tempos and organizing the flow of verses, choruses, and breaks."